davpoolechem/JuliaChem.jl/README.md

 # Building JuliaChem (for Users)
-If you are simply interested in using JuliaChem for your calculations, you can use JuliaChem as follows.
+If you are simply interested in using JuliaChem for your calculations, you can build JuliaChem as follows.

 The first step to building JuliaChem is setting up SIMINT.
 This is needed to form the JuliaChem/SIMINT interface, currently called Julia Electron Repulsion